wasmCloud/wasmcloud.com/docs/ecosystem/wash/plugin_developer.md

 will be able to access `/foo/bar` and `/my-files/other/` from within the plugin.
 The example plugin template has code that shows how you can access each of the files.

+##### Windows Paths

+Because Wasm is platform agnostic, some languages (such as Rust) will not be able to parse file paths properly that do not use the standard unix file separator (i.e. `/`).
+On Windows systems, in addition to fully canonicalizing the paths, `wash` will also convert all file paths to use the standard unix file separator (`/`).
+For example, if you pass a path like `.\my\files` to the plugin, it will be normalized, mounted in the plugin, and passed as an argument in the form `//?//C://fully/qualified/path/to/my/files`.
+The `?` prefix is an artifact of the canonicalization and shouldn't effect your loading of the path

 ### Configuring your plugin

 All plugins are expected to document their configuration options (whether it be a file, environment